japinell/flutter_shopping_list/README.md

 This is a cross-platform shopping list application built with **Flutter** and **Dart**.
 It demonstrates state management, asynchronous data fetching, and CRUD operations with a remote database.
 The app allows users to add, view, and remove grocery items, organized by category.

+## Features

+- Add grocery items to your shopping list
+- Categorize items for better organization
+- Remove items from the list
+- Persist data to a Firebase Realtime Database
+- Responsive UI for mobile and desktop
+- Environment-based configuration using `.env` file
+- Simple and intuitive user interface

 ## User Stories

 ```